huychau/parcel-sass-pug-firebase/README.md

 git clone git@gitlab.com:huy-chau/parcel-sass-pug.git
 ```

-You should rename `parcel-sass-pug` to your example, practice name.
+- You should rename `parcel-sass-pug` to your example, practice name.
 Ex `practice-2`.
+- You can update `styles`, `templates` structures apply what did you learn.

 ### Install packages